Program Requirements and Opportunities

 The Major requires students to take a total of eleven courses and CMSC 399 Senior Conference.
 If a student places out of a course (for instance an introductory course), another CS course must be substituted in its place from the Electives category.

-Note that CMSC H340 does not fulfill the writing requirement and cannot be used in place of CMSC B340.
+Note that CMSC H340 does not fulfill the writing requirement of the college and cannot be used in place of CMSC B340.
 All requirements must be completed with merit grades.

 Minor in Computer Science

 Students in any major are encouraged to complete a minor in computer science.
-Completing a minor in computer science enables students to pursue graduate studies in computer science, in addition to their own major.
-The requirements for a minor in computer science at Bryn Mawr are (Haverford equivalents are not listed, please see above): CMSC 109/110/113 or BIOL 115, CMSC 151/206 and CMSC 231, any two of CMSC 223, 240, 245, 246, 330, 337, 340 or 345, and one elective chosen from any course in computer science, approved by the student's adviser in computer science.
+The requirements for a minor in computer science at Bryn Mawr are (Haverford equivalents are not listed, please see above): CMSC 109/113, CMSC 151 and CMSC 231, any two of CMSC 223/251, 240, 245, 260, 337, 340 or 345, and one elective chosen from any course in computer science, approved by the student's adviser in computer science.
 All requirements must be completed with merit grades.
 The Minor requires students to take a total of six courses.
 If a student places out of a course (for instance an introductory course), another CS course must be substituted in its place from the Electives category.

 Students can declare a minor at the end of their sophomore year or soon after.
 Students should prepare a course plan and have it approved by their faculty adviser.